hjwylde/bowser/README.md

 The following features are implemented:
 * Browsing files (with tabs)
+* Browsing archive files (application/zip)
-* Browsing FTP files (this only partially works, I talk about this more below)
+* Browsing FTP servers
-* Previewing files (plain/text, image/jpeg, image/png)
+* Previewing files (text/\*, image/jpeg, image/png)
 * Opening files (Any supported by the operating system)
-* Extracting archive files (application/zip)

 To browse files:
-* Use either the arrow keys or mouse to navigate the file tree
+* Use the arrow keys and either enter, or the mouse, to navigate into a directory
-* N.B., directory refreshing has not been implemented.
-If you wish to see changes in the file tree, you will need to open a new tab.
+* Use backspace to navigate up to the parent directory

 To open/close new tabs:
-* Use CMD/CTRL+t and CMD/CTRL+w to open/close tabs respectively.
+* Use CMD/CTRL+t and CMD/CTRL+w to open/close tabs respectively

+To browse archive files:
+* Open the archive file just as you would a regular directory

-To browse FTP files:
+To browse FTP servers:
 * Open a new FTP connection dialog (Under "File", "New FTP Tab", or CMD/CTRL+y)
 * Enter in the host, username and password, click "Ok".
 This will open a new FTP tab and load the FTP file system.
-N.B., it is extremely slow and does not work that well, I have left this in as a "demo" of how I would like to implement FTP file browsing, but I would not call this usable yet.
+N.B., it is rather slow depending on the target FTP server, and I was unable to properly use it for a local FTP server.
+There are also some features the library does not support which makes some of the experience less than ideal.

 To preview files:
-* Select a file in the file tree
+* Select a file in the file tree (it will preview in the split pane on the right)
-* Press space

 To open files:
 * Select a file in the file tree
 * Press enter.
-This will automatically open the file using the default associated application unless it is a ZIP file.
+This will automatically open the file using the default associated application.

-To extract archive files:
-* Select a ZIP file in the file tree
-* Press enter.
-This will automatically extract the ZIP file into the current folder.
-N.B., this won't trigger a refresh on the file tree, you will need to do this yourself.

 ## My thoughts